Samsung/tizen-docs/docs/application/web/guides/machine-learning/tensors.md

     ```

  >  [!NOTE]
- > To gather more information about specifying location and size of the raw data, see `TensorsData.setTensorRawData` (in [mobile](../../api/latest/device_api/mobile/tizen/ml.html#TensorsData::setTensorRawData), [wearable](../../api/latest/device_api/wearable/tizen/ml.html#TensorsData::setTensorRawData), and [TV](../../api/latest/device_api/tv/tizen/ml.html#TensorsData::setTensorRawData) applications) to gather more information about specifying location and size of raw data.
+ > To gather more information about specifying location and size of the raw data, see `TensorsData.setTensorRawData` (in [mobile](../../api/latest/device_api/mobile/tizen/ml.html#TensorsData::setTensorRawData), [wearable](../../api/latest/device_api/wearable/tizen/ml.html#TensorsData::setTensorRawData), and [TV](../../api/latest/device_api/tv/tizen/ml.html#TensorsData::setTensorRawData) applications).

 3. Ensure to dispose off the `TensorsData` objects when you do not need them anymore: